 Waste from the production process

-In our third Sustainability Programme, we also report on the amount of waste generated by members.
-The amount of hazardous waste reduced in 2021 from 4.3 kg per tonne chlorine to 1.5 and the non-hazardous waste reduced from 3.8 tonnes per tonne of chlorine to 2.4.
+From our third Sustainability Programme, we report on the amount of waste generated by members.
+The amount of hazardous waste increased in 2022 from 1.5 kg per tonne of chlorine to 2.2 kg.
+Non-hazardous waste increased from 2.4 kg per tonne of chlorine to 3.0 kg per tonne of chlorine.